 You’re doing business in a noisy and competitive world.
 Each day, you wake up with new competitors offering the same product and service you do.

 Yet the opportunity to reach those you need to is better than ever before!

 You can use the level of competition these days to your advantage.
 Because the reality is, many of your competitors will not do anything we’ve talked about in this article.

 That’s why advocacy marketing is an amazing opportunity for you to get a head start and build a loyal following of customers.
 Not only does this increase sales, but it also drives down costs as they do the selling for you.

 Having read this article, you know what you need to do.

 You know the process.
 You have great examples to work from.

 Above all, you know the benefits that await you if you choose to follow through!

-To help get you started, check out our Free Report that dives into 3 Awesome Advocacy Marketing Strategies that ENGAGE your audience.
-It takes what we’ve covered today and gives you some practical strategies you can use right now.
-The sooner you start, the sooner you’ll reap the rewards of advocacy marketing.
+To help get you started, check out our Free Report that dives into 3 awesome engagement strategies you can use right now.
 Download Your Free Report Now and set yourself apart from those around you.